3.3 Eye Protection

 3.3.1 Eye Protection Selection

-3.3.1 Eye Protection SelectionAll protective eye and face devices must comply with ANSI Z87.1-2003, "American National Standard Practice for Occupational and Educational Eye and Face Protection" and be marked to identify the manufacturer.
-When choosing proper eye protection, be aware there are a number of different styles of eyewear that serve different functions.
+3.3.1 Eye Protection SelectionAll protective eye and face devices must comply with ANSI Z87.1, "American National Standard for Occupational and Educational Personal Eye and Face Protection Devices," and be marked to identify the manufacturer.
+When selecting eye protection, be aware that different types of eyewear provide different levels of protection depending on the hazard.

 Prescription Safety Eyewear